 Louise believes that we all have a part to play in the welfare of vulnerable children by training ourselves to know how to respond to vulnerability, abuse and neglect, working well together and engaging well with vulnerable whanau.

-With a background in Practice Management, Gabi is the person who answers all of your queries and organises booking of courses and financial administration.
-She organises everything we need to make SCI run efficiently.
+Kirsten has a wide range of skills in office management.
+She has also worked as a travel agent and a pre-school teacher.
+At Safeguarding Children Kirsten organises everything that is required for our organisation to run efficiently.
+She loves systems and processes.
 She is passionate about Child Protection and is committed to ensuring that the Safeguarding Children Initiative delivers the highest level of service possible.

 John Parsons – Internet Safety and Risk Assessment Consultant